Skip to content

 Facebook Lead Ads + Mailchimp

 Facebook Lead Ads is a premium app—available on Zapier's paid plans.
-Learn more about premium apps
+Learn more about premium apps.

-Set up your Facebook Lead Ads trigger
+Set up your Facebook Lead Ads trigger step

 Facebook Lead Ads selected as the trigger app with New Lead selected in the Event field.